acasado86/qr-user-login/readme.txt

 Allow login to users using a link (or QR code).
 This plugin can be used for create custom event invitation, for example: wedding, etc.

 == Installation ==
-For use this plugin, users must be created and assigment to "QR Login" user group.
+For use this plugin, users have be assigned to "QR Login" user group.
+It is also possible to give other groups this capability (QR Login Capability).

 == Changelog ==